 At a minimum, the board should own the succession transition two to three years before an anticipated transition.
-If the board hasn't started succession planning, it can ease some of the tension surrounding the issue if the initial conversation with the CEO focuses on the emergency/contingency plan - the "name in the envelope" in case of an unexpected health or "I know we should start the process now, but we are all too fatigued from the most recent succession process."
+If the board hasn't started succession planning, it can ease some of the tension surrounding the issue if the initial conversation with the CEO focuses on the emergency/contingency plan - the "name in the envelope" in case of an unexpected health or family emergency.
+From there, it can be easier to extend the discussion to the CEO's timeline, making clear the expectation that the CEO will inform the board of his or her plans two or three years in advance to allow for an orderly succession plan.

+"I know we should start the process now, but we are all too fatigued from the most recent succession process."